-Too much detergent can also increase wear and tear on the washing machine’s pump and motor from the suds acting like a brake, and greater energy is required to wash clothes, since the machine automatically adds extra rinses and pauses to break down excess suds.
-Clean laundry already has a lot of bacteria, but detergent overload can definitely make laundry day worse.
+A surplus of detergent can also cause mechanical problems in your washer—not good.
+Overpouring the soap can create an increase of wear and tear on the washing machine’s pump and motor from the suds acting like a brake, and greater energy is required to wash clothes, since the machine automatically adds extra rinses and pauses to break down excess suds.

 How to Remove Excess Detergent from Your Laundry

 There are a few methods that can help remove detergent from your clothes, but laundry stripping is #trending for a reason.

 Laundry stripping is a deep cleaning process that’s meant to remove a buildup of grime, dirt and detergent residue from clean clothes.
 Using too much detergent can trap particles unseen in your clothes, but you can soak them out using this method.
 Soak your clothes in a large tub, with a solution of Borax, washing soda and a tad of detergent.
 You’ll never use too much detergent again after seeing the satisfying, slightly gross results of what’s lifted from your clothes.